deohayer/argapp/README.md

 The main app.

 positional arguments:
-  CMD    A sub-command to run.
+  CMD    A subcommand to run.
          Possible values:
-          * sub_a - An example sub-command: sub_a.
+          * sub_a - An example subcommand: sub_a.
-          * sub_b - An example sub-command: sub_b.
+          * sub_b - An example subcommand: sub_b.

 optional arguments:
   -h, --help     Show the help message and exit.